linkedi2022/link2022.github.io/_pages/about.md

 Organising committee
 ------
 This conference is run by Greta Gandolfi and Esperanza Badaya, organisers of the Psycholinguistics Coffee.
-It is funded by a Student Initiative Fund (SIF) grant by the School of Philosophy, Psychology, and Language Sciences.
+It is funded by a Student Initiative Fund (SIF) grant by the School of Philosophy, Psychology, and Language Sciences (University of Edinburgh).